sandor-battaglini-fischer/distributed-systems-lab/llm_analysis/README.md

 ### Prerequisites

 - Node.js and npm
-- Python 3.x
+- Python 3.11 (tested with 3.12 and 3.13, didn't work!)
-- OpenAI API key (for AI plot analysis feature)
+- OpenAI API key (not system critical but needed for AI plot analysis feature)

 ### Installation